AdobeDocs/experience-manager-64.es-ES/help/sites-authoring/activitylib.md

 >[!NOTE]
 >
 >When you create a campaign in Adobe Target, it assigns a property called `thirdPartyId t`o each campaign.
 Cuando elimine una campaña en Adobe Target, la propiedad `thirdPartyId` no se eliminará.
 No puede volver a utilizar `thirdPartyId` para las campañas de distintos tipos (AB, XT) y no se puede quitar manualmente.
-Para evitar este problema, asigne a cada campaña un nombre único; por lo tanto, los nombres de campaña no se pueden reutilizar en diferentes tipos de campaña.
+Para evitar este problema, asigne a cada campaña un nombre único; Por lo tanto, los nombres de campaña no pueden reutilizarse en diferentes tipos de campaña.
 >
 >Si utiliza el mismo nombre en el mismo tipo de campaña, sobrescribirá la campaña existente.
 >